 1.8 km of Bruce Trail Optimum Route

-We’re excited to introduce to you one of the most spectacular properties we’ve ever had the chance to preserve, Cape Chin Nature Reserve.
+MapleCross Nature Reserve at Cape Chin is one of the most spectacular properties we’ve ever had the chance to preserve.

-- Protect one of the last remaining large tracts of land on the Bruce Peninsula and avoid the fragmentation of critical forest and wetland habitats.
+- Protecting one of the last remaining large tracts of land on the Bruce Peninsula and avoid the fragmentation of critical forest and wetland habitats.

-- Save critical natural spaces for Species at Risk.
+- Saving critical natural spaces for Species at Risk.

-- Restore overgrazed pasture lands, monitor wetlands, and remove invasive species.
+- Restoring overgrazed pasture lands, monitor wetlands, and remove invasive species.

-- Re-route the Bruce Trail to lay lightly on this land, offering a fantastic hiking experience for generations to come.
+- Re-routing the Bruce Trail to lay lightly on this land, offering a fantastic hiking experience for generations to come.

 Stewarding and Restoring Cape Chin

-Maintaining the ecological health of Cape Chin Nature Reserve will require careful stewarding and in some cases, active restoration.
+Maintaining the ecological health of this nature reserve will require careful stewarding and in some cases, active restoration.
 Plans are in place for: